awsdocs/aws-greengrass-developer-guide/doc_source/reset-deployments-scenario.md

 }
 ```

 The `DeploymentStatus` is set to `Building` when the reset deployment is being prepared\.
-When the reset deployment is ready but the AWS Greengrass core has not picked up the reset deployment, the `DeploymentStatus` is `InProgress`\.
+When the reset deployment is ready but the AWS IoT Greengrass core has not picked up the reset deployment, the `DeploymentStatus` is `InProgress`\.